Travel Reminders and Suggestions

 Travel to Canada

-For most international visitors to Canada, passports are now required.
+Passports are now required for most international visitors to Canada.
 U.S. citizens are advised to apply for passports as soon as possible and to be aware of possible processing delays.

 Consult the State Department for the latest document information.
 See: